salujajaskeerat/ELP305-TribeD-documentation/index.md

 ## 6.1.
 Energy Sources

-The energy requirements of the house are fulfilled by the following sources of energy:
+The following sources of energy fulfil the energy requirements of the house:

-1. Biomass : Chambers containing organic material (carbon content) undergoes reactions to spin the turbine.
-(Store room for production)
+1. Biomass: Chambers containing organic material (carbon content) undergoes reactions to spin the turbine.
+(Storeroom for production)

-2. Solar : Installed on roof
+2. Solar: Installed on the roof

-3. Windmill : Turbine (AC) Uses area from the garden
+3. Windmill: Turbine (AC) Uses area from the garden

 ## 6.2 Model of House